askming/study_notes/_sources/Stats/Note-Correlated Data Analysis.md

 - $var(y_{ij}|U_i) = \tau^2, cov(y_{ij}, y_{ij'}|U_i)=0$

-- Example: random effect (repeated measures) ANOVA:
+- Example: random effects (repeated measures) ANOVA:

   - we can treat the group (condition) variable as the orignial “time” variable, i.e. the repeated meaures are observed on different conditions (which cause the groups effect that we are interested in).